emit-js/emit/README.md

 ## Mission

-We aim to define a standard API for event emitting.
+We are defining a standard API for javascript event emitting.

-Using this API, **we aim to build an ecosystem of observable & composable libraries**.
+Using the API, **we aim to build an ecosystem of observable & composable libraries**.

 Libraries export "emit composers" — functions that add listeners to an emitter.